-JJUA55250U Transatlantic Climate Change and Energy Law
+JJUA55250U Jean Monnet course: Transatlantic Climate Change and Energy Law

 New pilot project course supported financially by the Jean Monnet Programme.

 Individual governmental entities such as the European Union and the United States, their member states, as well as the European Economic Area (EEA) and its members, are involved in trying to reduce the impacts of climate change and move away from fossil fuels.
 There is much to be learned in understanding what actions the EU, EEA, and US are taking, the reasons for those actions, and whether improvements can be made.
-Analysing and comparing the various approaches will render new ideas for how best to approach the climate change and energy -related issues and, it is hoped, spread the wealth of experience that is being learned on both sides of the Atlantic Ocean.
+Analyzing and comparing the various approaches will render new ideas for how best to approach the climate change and energy -related issues and, it is hoped, spread the wealth of experience that is being learned on both sides of the Atlantic Ocean.

-The course builds on the Bachelor degree both as far as international, european law and will illustrate the use of the comparative method in practice.
+The course builds on the Bachelor degree both as far as international, European law and will illustrate the use of the comparative method in practice.
 The course does not require that other Master courses have been followed.

 The activities include several innovative components: